allawala/service-chassis/README.md

 `docker run -d -p 8300:8300 -p 8301:8301 -p 8301:8301/udp -p 8302:8302 -p 8302:8302/udp -p 8400:8400 -p 8500:8500 progrium/consul -advertise 127.0.0.1 -join {static-ip}`
 where the {static-ip} is the ip defined in the vagrant file for the services box

+## LOGSTASH
+If enabled in the configuration, Logstash with ES/Kibana will be used for logging.

+For local testing, elastic search and kibana will be installed on the `services` box

+With the services box running, kibana can be accessed at `http://{static-ip}:5601/`

+To test locally, enable logstash in the configuration, and start up a local docker container running logstash which will forward the logs to the elastic search server running on the `services` vagrant box

+`docker run -p 51515:51515 logstash -e 'input { tcp { port => 51515 codec => json_lines } } output { elasticsearch { hosts => ["192.168.1.10"]} }'`

+-e flag allows us to specify the configuration as part of the command